 Depicted below is how to connect Blackgrounds to a standard type of RCA unbalanced audio signal connection for one channel.

-Tap the two lines, signal positive (send) and signal negative (return), and lead them separately to the terminals of two separate Blackground interfaces which are not marked.
-The terminals marked with the ground symbol must be connected electrically to the ground of the earth, not to the shield of the RCA line.
+Tap the two lines, signal positive (send) and signal negative (return), and lead them separately to the terminals of two separate Blackground

+For a stereo pair of two such unbalanced signals, this means that you will use four units of Blackground interfaces.
+Shown is the proper (and improper) way to carry out the connections.
 To scale up performance, an additional two Blackground units per audio channel can be used.
 Again, below you see how to connect them correctly to scale up performance.

 Note that it is of no consequence whether you tap the signals at the source end or the destination end.
 This can be done within the respective piece of audio equipment.
 We provide C-MARC™ Grounding Cables for this purpose.
 For best results, the ‘large’-size C-MARC™ wire is recommended.